EugeneeT/tvTracker/README.md

 npm run dev
 ```

-Open your browser and go to [http://localhost:3000](http://localhost:3000) to view the app.
+View the app on the localhost, Vite will give you direction.

 ## Project Structure

-- **App.js**: Main component rendering the application routes using React Router.
+- **App.jsx**: Main component rendering the application routes using React Router.
-- **AppContext.js**: Context provider for managing state related to show tracking, searching, and favorites.
+- **AppContext.jsx**: Context provider for managing state related to show tracking, searching, and favorites.
-- **HomeWrapper.js**: Wrapper component using the `ShowTrackerProvider` to provide context to the entire application.
+- **HomeWrapper.jsx**: Wrapper component using the `AppProvider` to provide context to the entire application.
-- **Live.js**: Component displaying today's airing shows fetched from the TMDb API.
+- **Live.jsx**: Component displaying today's airing shows fetched from the TMDb API.
-- **SearchResults.js**: Component displaying search results and allowing users to add shows to favorites.
+- **SearchResults.jsx**: Component displaying search results and allowing users to add shows to favorites.
-- **Favourite.js**: Component displaying user's favorite shows.
+- **Favorite.jsx**: Component displaying user's favorite shows.
-- **UserInput.js**: Component for user input, allowing users to search for TV shows.
+- **UserInput.jsx**: Component for user input, allowing users to search for TV shows.
-- **NavBar.js**: Navigation bar component with links to the live shows and favorites pages.
+- **NavBar.jsx**: Navigation bar component with links to the live shows and favorites pages.
-- **timeZoneData.js**: Data file containing timezone information for different countries.
+- **timeZoneData.jsx**: Data file containing timezone information for different countries.

 ## Usage